lizsuter/lizsuter.github.io/_pages/publications.md

 ## Other Publications

-**Educational Modules:**
+<u>**Educational Modules:**  </u>
-Goni, M., Gownaris, N., Suter, E.A., Lichtenwalner, C. S. Our Dynamic Ocean: Surface and Subsurface Interactions from Coast-to-Coast.
+Goni, M., Gownaris, N., **Suter, E.A.**, Lichtenwalner, C. S. Our Dynamic Ocean: Surface and Subsurface Interactions from Coast-to-Coast.
 In development at [Ocean Observatories Initiative 2019 Data Labs Collection](https://datalab.marine.rutgers.edu/explorations/2019/)

 **Suter, E.A.**, Corbo, C., Blaize, J. (2019) Creating a Winogradsky Column: A Method to Enrich the Microbial Species in a Sediment Sample.
 JoVE Journal of Visualized Experiments. - [Video protocol](https://www.jove.com/science-education/10506/creating-winogradsky-column-method-to-enrich-microbial-species)